bluesky-social/pds/ACCOUNT_MIGRATION.md

 After your data has been migrated to your new PDS, you'll need to update your DID to point to the correct credentials - handle, pds endpoint, signing key, and (if using a did:plc) the new PDS's rotation key.

 You can fetch your new PDS's recommendations for these by calling `com.atproto.identity.getRecommendedDidCredentials`.
+If you're interested in adding a personally held key to your rotation keys, this is a good time to do so.

 If using a did:plc (as most accounts are), you can then request a signed PLC operation from your old PDS by passing the credentials through to `com.atproto.identity.signPlcOperation`.
 However, since this is a sensitive and possibly destructive operation, you'll need to fulfill an email challenge.
 To do so, simply call `com.atproto.identity.requestPlcOperationSignature` and send the provided token along with your request for a signed operation.